abiodunarabaa/Loan-Default-Prediction-with-Python/README.md

-## LOAN DEFAULT PREDICTION USING MACHINE LEARNING
+## LOAN DEFAULT PREDICTION USING IMPERIAL COLLEGE LONDON DATASET

 This project aims to use machine learning models to determine the likelihood of loan default, in today’s corporate world, lending and borrowing money from financial